miekg/dinit/README.md

 The following environment variables are used by dinit:

-* DINIT_TIMEOUT: default value use for timeout.
+* DINIT_TIMEOUT: default value to use for timeout.
 * DINIT_START: command to run during startup.
 * DINIT_STOP: command to run during teardown.
 * GOMAXPROCS: the GOMAXPROCS for Go programs.

-Dinit opens an Unix socket named `/tmp/dinit.sock`.
+Dinit opens a Unix socket named `/tmp/dinit.sock`.

 ## See Also